 Early-'90s UK manufactured boy band par excellence Take That are actually better now that they have reformed in their thirties after a decade's absence than they ever were before their 1996 split.
 Lead singer/songwriter Gary Barlow's post-reformation Perma Stubble is probably no coincidence.

-Thin Lizzy were always a cut above their Irish rock contemporaries, but even with the presence of a hit single (1972's "Whiskey in the Jar") and a solid album (1973's Vagabonds of the Western World) the band never found its feet until its fifth album (1975's Fighting), by which time it had exchanged its single guitar player Eric Bell and its wishy washy folk-rock quality for duel lead guitarists Brian Robertson and Scott Gorham and a hard rock ethos.
-Their very next album was Jailbreak, best known for "The Boys Are Back In Town", beginning a streak of five (or possibly eight, depending on whether you like the Snowy White/John Sykes era) high quality albums that brought them fame and fortune.
+Thin Lizzy were always a cut above their Irish rock contemporaries, but even with the presence of a hit single (1972's "Whiskey In The Jar") and a solid album (1973's Vagabonds Of The Western World) the band never found its feet until its fifth album (1975's Fighting), by which time it had exchanged its single guitar player Eric Bell and its wishy washy folk-rock quality for duel lead guitarists Brian Robertson and Scott Gorham and a hard rock ethos.
+Their very next album was Jailbreak, best known for the title track and "The Boys Are Back In Town", beginning a streak of five (or possibly eight, depending on whether you like the Snowy White/John Sykes era) high quality albums that brought them fame and fortune.